 Carnation Cultivation Basic Steps

 Generally, carnation propagates in three ways.
 These are from seed, layering, and cutting.

 Marguerites or Chabud type is best raised from seed.
 The border carnation propagates from layering.
 (Curring usually do not root easily).
 And perpetual carnation propagates from stem tip cutting.

 Before planting, prepare the bed carefully.
 Carnation crop has the tendency to bend unless supported properly.
 Hence the crop needs support while growing.
 The good support material is metallic wire woven with nylon mesh.

 During the first three weeks after planting, you will need overhead sprinklers to prevent young plants from drying out.
 Afterward, it is possible to gradually change to drip irrigation (2 tubes per bed).

 You must test the soil before.
 And according to the reports, plan about the fertilization for your carnation farm.
 However, you must apply fertilizer early in the morning at 6 am for better utilization by the plants.
 Periodically clean the fertigation system to avoid any type of malfunctioning.

-When the plants are about 20-25 cm long pinch about 7.5 cm of growing point just by bending near a node of with the help of shaving blade, as this encourages development of side shoots.
+When the plants are about 20-25 cm long pinch about 7.5 cm of growing point just by bending near a node with the help of a shaving blade, as this encourages the development of side shoots.
 About 3 to 6 shoots are retained for flowering.

 Harvesting & Yield